hacklab-fi/itinfra/matrix/matrix-telegram.md

 ## Set up
 - On matrix: Open chat with `@telegrambot:hacklab.fi`
-- On telegram: invite '@hacklabbridgebot' to channel
+- On telegram: invite `@hacklabbridgebot` to channel
 - There is multiple ways of using and commanding the bot, so refer [Mautrix-telegram wiki](https://github.com/tulir/mautrix-telegram/wiki/Authentication)